Kortimu/Dymuse/README.md

 ## WARNING!

-If you want to copy some of the code. be vary - I have no idea what I'm doing!
+If you want to copy some of the code, be vary - I HAVE NO IDEA WHAT I'M DOING